 The third is whether DHS files an Environmental Assessment, an Environmental Impact Statement, or a categorical-exclusion claim while the case is pending.
 The administrative record DHS produces will determine the next phase of litigation.

 For now, the lawsuit is filed.
-The Rinchem chemical-zone fact is verifiable.
+The complaint places a hazardous-materials warehouse directly across the street.
 The sister-state TROs are documented.
 The procedural argument has worked in March 2026, and the Eleventh Circuit’s April decision didn’t close it for Arizona.

-This investigation was built from the AG’s April 24, 2026 press release, Rinchem’s corporate locations page, federal EPA Risk Management Plan disclosures, the National Environmental Policy Act and Clean Air Act statutory text, and the public dockets for Maryland v.
+This investigation was built from the AG’s April 24, 2026 press release and complaint, the National Environmental Policy Act and Clean Air Act statutory text, and the public dockets for Maryland v.
 DHS, New Jersey v.
 DHS, and Michigan v.
 DHS.

-If you have the State of Arizona v.
-Mullin complaint pleadings, the EPA eRMP record for Rinchem at 13290 W Sweetwater Avenue, the named operator of the proposed Surprise facility, or the DHS NEPA documentation, contact AZ Law Now.
+If you have the full State of Arizona v.
+Mullin complaint pleadings, the EPA eRMP record for Rinchem at 13255 W Sweetwater Avenue, or the DHS NEPA documentation, contact AZ Law Now.

 We report from primary sources.